zack-bitcoin/amoveo-docs/design/smart_contracts_as_derivatives.md

 ==============

-Why Smart Contracts Should Be Immutible
+Why Smart Contracts Should Be Immutable
 ==============

 * Scalability